mlc-mlapis/docs/src/documentation/cli/available-commands.md

 ## `deploy [project name] [service name] [files or paths]`

-Used to deploy files to zerops.
+Used to deploy files to zerops service.

+???
 Internally is used after [build pipeline](/documentation/build/how-zerops-build-works.html) finishes.